The Duke Nonprofit Management Program partners include:

 Sponsors the Nonprofit Management Institute at High Point University.
 Participants may apply up to 30 hours of credit toward the Duke Certificate in Nonprofit Management.
+A fee of $25 per course hour applies.
 The Guilford Consortium’s director must approve/sign course attendance and indicate the course hours attended.

 The N.C.
 Center for Nonprofits’ Statewide Conference is the premier annual event for North Carolina’s nonprofit sector, drawing 700-900 nonprofit decision makers from across the state, as well as foundation trustees and staff, corporate giving officers, and consultants and vendors who work with nonprofits.
 Conference participants receive exposure to national, cutting-edge speakers, access to high-quality information, and important connections with peers, grantmakers, and others.